Skip to main content

 The hot tubs of Drangsnes aren’t exactly as natural looking as the rest of this list, but they are well worth the visit.
 Travel to this small fishing village in the Westfjords to discover the best of their geothermal activity.
 In fact, you’ll find multiple heated pools in the surroundings.

 Nestled along the coastline, the hot tubs are free to access, day and night.
-From here, you’ll benefit from incomparable views of the sea.
+From here, you’ll benefit from clear views of the sea.
 There are bathrooms and changing facilities located across the road.

 Bonus: Reykjavík city swimming pools